Learn Ukrainian Easter Egg Art: Pysanka Workshop

 Please be aware that you will be working with a candle and hot wax.

-The finished egg is not edible, but should be kept in a cooler dry place, like a china cabinet or exegete.
+The finished egg is not edible, but should be kept in a cooler dry place, like a china cabinet or closed shelf.

 CLICK HERE TO SIGN UP FOR THE WORKSHOP

-About the location: the class will be held in Steve & Barb Bloom’s studio, lcated on the 6th floor of the ArtCraft Building, 2570 Superior Avenue in Cleveland.
-There is ample parking behind the building. ( access the parking lot from East 25th street off superior Ave.
+About the location: the class will be held in Steve & Barb Bloom’s studio, located on the 5th floor of the Twist Drill Building, 4700 Lakeside Ave #1717 in Cleveland.
+There is ample parking across the street from the building. ( it is a fenced in lot that has 24/7 cameras).